joergen7/cre/README.md

 #### Reduction Relation: The CRE Way

 The reduction relation defined in `[E-red]` sufficiently describes how evaluation in our zero-order logic is accomplished.
 However, it applies the notion of reduction in-place, thereby reducing one redex at a time in a sequential manner.
-Now the sport is to send the redex away instead of just reducing it, and to do so with as many redexes as we can find in an expression.
+Now the sport is to send the redex to a remote service instead of just reducing it, and to do so with as many redexes as we can find in an expression.

 Accordingly, the first thing to do is to extend the syntax of expressions *e* with the concept of a future.
 Futures provide a way to mark redexes that have already been sent away to be computed.

 ![Syntax: expression second version](priv/logic_syntax_expr2.png)

+Next, it is not enough to housekeep bare expressions.
+We need a way to represent redexes awaiting reduction and also redex-value pairs that we get back in return from the remote reduction service.

 CRE programs are triples consisting of a queue, a cache, and a control string.
-This convention is reflected in the way we construct the syntax for programs *p*:
+This convention is reflected in the way we construct the syntax for programs *p*.
+In this example, the queue is a list of redexes awaiting reduction, the cache is a list of redex-value pairs holding the redex and the value associated with it according to the notion of reduction, and the control string is the expression under evaluation.

 ![Syntax: program](priv/logic_syntax_program.png)